If you're using a mobile device, please see this webpage for mobile-device information.

 Personally, I am partial to cars manufactured between the 1930s and the late 1960s, and the advantages of using classic cars far outweigh the risks.

-I prefer cars with 3-on-the-tree manual transmission (the gearshift lever is on the steering column rather than the floor), common in vehicles from the late 1930s through the late 1970s.
+I prefer cars with bench seats in the front (as opposed to bucket seats) with 3-on-the-tree manual transmission (the gearshift lever is on the steering column rather than the floor), common in vehicles from the late 1930s through the late 1970s.
 I'm not a fan of manuals where the gearshift lever is on the floor.

 Here are a few of my personal favorites — that will likely end up in my garage some day: